Top 12 Restaurant Skills to Put on Your Resume

 7. TouchBistro

-TouchBistro is an iPad-based point of sale (POS) system designed specifically for restaurants, helping them to manage orders, payments, menus, and inventory more efficiently.
+TouchBistro is an iPad-based POS built for restaurants, handling orders, payments, menus, reporting, and more.

 Why It's Important